etn-ccis/blui-doc-it/src/docs/overview.md

 ## About this site
 This site will provide you with everything you need to get started with PX Blue:

-- Information guides, including information on starting a [New Project](/get-started/new-project) and the different types of applications you can build
+- Information Guides, including information on starting a [New Project](/get-started/new-project) and the different types of applications you can build
 - Development Guides, including how to set up a [Development Environment](/development/environment), how to start a new project in any of our supported technologies, and what tools to use for [Testing](/development/testing)
 - Code Examples/[Design Patterns](/patterns/appbar) for how to build common elements of a PX Blue application
 - An extensive set of [icons](/style/iconography), [colors](/style/color), and [typography](/style/typography) guidelines that you can use in your designs